TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/ArrayApi.md

-get metadata from the array in json format
+get metadata from the array in JSON format

 ### Example